University of Tennessee - Knoxville

 What to Expect

-During the studies, children will work one-on-one with an experimenter to play games, write stories, and answer questions for us.
-Studies generally take about 60 minutes during which time we invite you as the parent to help us by answering a few questionnaires about your child.
+During the studies, children will work one-on-one with an experimenter to play games, watch clips of TV shows, and answer questions for us.
+Studies generally take about 60-90 minutes during which time we invite you as the parent to help us by answering a few questionnaires about your child.
 As a thank you, your child gets to choose a toy to take home with them!

 How long is the study?

 Studies generally take about 60-90 minutes once in the lab.